MultiRight/mimi-simple-pc-price-calculator/README.md

 ## 🌐 Supported Languages

 The output prompt supports **any language** — just type it when asked.
 The AI will respond in your preferred language.

 ---

+## 🔒 Privacy Tip

+If you're concerned about sharing your hardware specs with big tech companies, consider using **[Lumo AI by Proton](https://lumo.proton.me/)** — a privacy-focused AI assistant from the makers of ProtonMail.
+Your data stays private and isn't used for training or shared with third parties.

+---